brankeye/Xamarin.Realm.Service/README.md

 Have a look around the source code to see what can be changed.

-## Bugs/Suggestions
+## Feedback/Bugs/Suggestions
-Feel free to add new Issues for bugs, suggestions, API requests, etc.
+Feel free to add new issues for bugs, suggestions, API requests, etc.

+Feedback is highly appreciated!

 ## Xamarin.Realm
 Realm Xamarin enables you to efficiently write your app’s model layer in a safe, persisted, and fast way.

 See the [docs](https://realm.io/docs/xamarin/latest/) to learn how Xamarin.Realm works.

 See the [changelog](https://github.com/realm/realm-dotnet/blob/master/CHANGELOG.md) to learn about recent updates.

 See their [repository](https://github.com/realm/realm-dotnet) on GitHub.

-## Nuget (coming)